DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 });
 ```

-### Return Values.
-DOM Node Snapshots
+### DOM Node Snapshots

-When you return a DOM node from the selector, what actually returns from the client
+TestCafe executes tests on the server, so selectors cannot return actual DOM objects to test code.
-is a *DOM node snapshot* - an object that reflects the state of the DOM node.
+Instead, they return *DOM node snapshots* - server-side representation of the node's state.

+A snapshot contains information about the node's size, position, classes, parent and child nodes, etc.
+It exposes [API](dom-node-snapshots.md) that is similar to DOM objects.

 ```js
 import { expect } from 'chai';